Actionable Insights into the Cause of Endometriosis and Evidence-Based Treatments on the Horizon

 While debate concerning possible causes of endometriosis may continue for some time and the etiologies may overlap or differ between individuals, the first step is to get a correct diagnosis.
 That leads to the best personalized and informed treatment plan.

 The symptoms of endometriosis can vary greatly based on where it is located in your body, the inflammation it is causing and all of the related conditions.
-But, the most common symptoms include bloating, chronic pelvic pain (both cyclical and non-cyclical), painful periods, painful intercourse, and pain during bowel movements and urination.
+But, the most common symptoms include bloating, chronic pelvic pain (both cyclical and non-cyclical), painful menstrual cycles, painful intercourse, and pain during bowel movements and urination.
 In addition to physical discomfort, endometriosis is often associated with fatigue and depression, further compounding the impact of the condition.

 Diagnosing endometriosis is challenging due to the overlap of its symptoms with more common conditions.
 This can result in up to a decade of visiting emergency rooms and various specialists, who look at the symptoms through their specialty’s diagnostic lens with somewhat of a tunnel-vision result.
 So, a gastro will focus on the gut, a general gynecologist will focus on the uterus and ovaries, a neurologist will focus on nerves, a urologist will focus on the bladder, and so on, all looking for common diagnoses within their specialties.
 These more common diagnoses are usually not endometriosis.
 Further, there are no specific blood tests yet and imaging is not very accurate.
 However, inflammatory markers and other tests can help an endo specialist hone in on the diagnosis.
 Similarly, imaging via ultrasound or MRI may be helpful in finding obvious signs of endometriomas (ovarian cysts filled with old blood and endometriosis tissue) or deep infiltrating type of endometriosis.
 This simply helps preparation for surgery in the event of findings like disease near the sciatic nerve or growing into the bladder or rectum.
-However, if negative, the surgeon and/or team must expect and be ready to handle the unexpected.
+However, if negative, the surgeon and/or team must still expect and be ready to handle the unexpected.

 Today, a definitive diagnosis of endometriosis can only be achieved by biopsy, usually during a diagnostic minimally invasive surgery.
 Ideally, the surgeon who is operating should be capable of removing any endo that is found by excising it, at that time and not at a subsequent surgery.
 This is where the diagnosis overlaps with an effective known treatment, excision surgery.
 The skill base for this is usually beyond most general gynecologists unless they have devoted extra time and training to acquire more advanced surgical skills.
-If at all possible, this diagnosis and possibly therapeutic surgery should be done correctly the first time in order to minimize misdiagnosis, complications and repeat surgeries.
+If possible, this diagnosis and possibly therapeutic surgery should be done correctly the first time to minimize misdiagnosis, complications and repeat surgeries.

-Based on some of what you are about to read, diagnostics will likely soon be enhanced and accurate blood tests will become available for diagnosis and monitoring.
+Based on some of what you are about to read, diagnostics will likely soon be enhanced, and accurate blood tests will become available for diagnosis and monitoring.
 These tests will be based on proteomics and miRNA signatures, which means that endometriosis is associated with various measurable proteins and ribonucleic acids (RNA) of a specific kind, circulating in the blood.
-A lot of research has already been done on this but it is a matter of finding a combination of these that is accurate.
+A lot of research has already been done on this, but it is a matter of finding a combination of these that is accurate.

 Unraveling the Cause or Causes of Endometriosis